mszep/pandoc_resume/resume.md

 systems using Clonezilla and DRBL.
 Assisted in the design and implementation of escalation procedures for operations to development.
 Took over as sole Linux systems administrator and became a full-time employee.

-### Sophos - Burlington, MA
-**Technical Support Engineer**; 7/2010 — 1/2011

-Developed tools and recreated customer issues in test environments to aid in bug and defect discovery.
-Acted as liaison between customer and dev team.
-Implemented software in environments from single user to large enterprises.

-### Constant Contact - Waltham, MA
-**Tier II Technical Support**; 05/2008 – 06/2009

-Handled technical escalations for complex problems.
-Assisted engineering with user acceptance testing.
-Aided mail operations team in resolving deliverability issues.
-Created training material and provided instruction in a classroom environment.
-Created web-based internal tool for viewing current issues and troubleshooting steps.

-### Larry's Comics - Lowell, MA
-**IT/Webmaster/Graphic Design/Manager**; 06/1999 – 06/2012

-Provided all levels of IT helpdesk support.
-Maintained web hosting.
-Designed and maintained online storefront and website.
-Managed customer database for marketing.
-Managed day-to-day store operations and managed a team of employees.

 Education
 ---------